mosesmarin/Date-Engineer-Notes/MachineLearningAndAI.md

 https://www.tensorflow.org/tutorials/

-## 9. Register at MTURK to findout how to reduce labeling cost by up to 70%
+## 9. Register at MTURK to findout how to reduce labeling cost by up to 70% and make $$ resolving human intelligence tasks
 https://worker.mturk.com/